Drushya21KB/Emotion_Detection/README.md

 This repository contains the trained model and label file used for detecting facial emotions in real-time on mobile applications.
 The model is trained using deep learning and converted to TensorFlow Lite for on-device inference.

+## Dataset Source

+We used the **[MMA Facial Expression Dataset] https://www.kaggle.com/datasets/mahmoudima/mma-facial-expression** available on Kaggle for training.

 ##  Files
 | File           | Description                                               |
 |----------------|-----------------------------------------------------------|